CONCACAF: FIFA World Cup hosting

 CONCACAF nations have hosted the FIFA World Cup three times.

 The 1970 FIFA World Cup took place in Mexico, the first World Cup tournament to be staged in North America, and the first held outside Europe and South America.

 Mexico was chosen as the host nation in 1964 by FIFA's congress ahead of the only other submitted bid from Argentina.
 The tournament was won by Brazil.
-The victorious team led by Carlos Alberto, and featuring players such as Pelé, Gérson, Jairzinho, Rivelino, and Tostão, is often cited as the greatest-ever World Cup team.
+The victorious team led by Carlos Alberto, and featuring players such as Pelé, Gérson, Jairzinho, Rivellino, and Tostão, is often cited as the greatest-ever World Cup team.
 They achieved a perfect record of wins in all six games in the finals.
 Despite the issues of altitude and high temperature, the finals produced attacking football which created an average goals per game record not since bettered by any subsequent World Cup Finals.
 The 1970 Finals attracted a new record television audience for the FIFA World Cup and, for the first time, in color.

 In 1986, Mexico became the first country to host the FIFA World Cup twice when it stepped in to stage the 1986 FIFA World Cup after the original host selection, Colombia, suffered financial problems.

 Colombia was originally chosen as hosts by FIFA in June 1974.
 However, the Colombian authorities eventually declared in November 1982 that they could not afford to host the World Cup because of economic concerns.
 Mexico was selected on 20 May 1983 as the replacement hosts, beating the bids of Canada and the United States, and thereby became the first nation to host two World Cups.
 This second World Cup in Mexico came 16 years after the first one in 1970.

 The United States won the right to host the 1994 FIFA World Cup, defeating bids from Brazil and Morocco.
 The vote was held in Zurich on 4 July 1988, and only took one round with the United States bid receiving a little over half of the votes by the Exco members.
 FIFA hoped that by staging the world's most prestigious football tournament there, it would lead to a growth of interest in the sport; one condition FIFA imposed was the creation of a professional football league, Major League Soccer, starting in 1996.
 The U.S. staged a hugely successful tournament, with average attendance of nearly 69,000 breaking a record that surpassed the 1966 FIFA World Cup average attendance of 51,000 thanks to the large seating capacities the American stadiums provided for the spectators in comparison to the smaller venues of Europe and Latin America.
 To this day, the total attendance for the final tournament of nearly 3.6 million remains the highest in World Cup history, despite the expansion of the competition to 32 teams at the 1998 World Cup.

 Canada, Mexico, and the United States have won the bidding to host the 2026 FIFA World Cup, competing against a Moroccan bid.